This content was reviewed by veterinarian Dr. Elizabeth Racine, DVM.

 - First eight ingredients: chicken, cracked pearled barley, brown rice, pea fiber, corn gluten meal, chicken meal, dried tomato pomace, oat fiber

-This grain-free weight control dog food is an excellent option for dogs who are grain and gluten intolerant.
+This grain-free weight control dog food is an excellent option for dogs who are grain and gluten intolerant (although it’s rare for dogs to be intolerant to either).
 It has a high protein content to help your dog feel full for longer.
 And it also contains some super healthy ingredients for overall dog health: omega fatty acids, antioxidants, glucosamine, probiotics, and taurine for a healthy heart.
 It’s free of artificial preservatives, colors, and flavors.

-The major downside with this product is its price.
+The major downside to this product is its price.
 It’s expensive for dry dog food.
-Some owners said their dogs didn’t care for the taste, but many others said their dogs wolfed it down.
+Some owners said their dogs didn’t care for the taste, but many others expressed that their dogs wolfed it down.

 - Protein: 33%